 Questions About Horseback Riding?

-With 50+ years of riding, training, horse care and lessons, we’ve got some answers to those horse questions.
+With Jen’s nearly 60 years of riding, training, horse care and lessons and Carolyn’s 20+, we’ve got answers to most horse questions.

 Q: I had a really bad experience years ago and I’m scared, but I really want to ride again…

-A: There are many reasons for horse accidents, often due to situations beyond your control (something startling a horse, someone else being out of control, etc.) That’s why I teach Centered Riding and talk so much about balance, always having your fingers closed around the reins, long arms and heels down.
+A: There are many reasons for horse accidents, often due to situations beyond your control (something startling a horse, someone else being out of control, etc.) That’s why we teach Centered Riding and talk so much about balance, always having your fingers closed around the reins, long arms ready for a quick response and heels down to keep your seat in the saddle.

 A balanced rider whose heels are down has a better chance of staying on top of a horse if something unexpected happens.
 It also helps to understand the differences between predator (us) and prey animals (horses, deer, goats, sheep….) and our perceptions.

 If you want to ride, we’ll ride.
-If you feel out of control, or just want some help until you gain confidence, I can put you on a lead line so your horse does everything mine does.
+If you feel out of control, or just want some help until you gain confidence, you can do a one-hour session that may include riding or not.
+If you want to ride with friends, your horse can be on a lead line so your horse does everything Jen’s or Carolyn’s does.
 Being open and honest is very helpful.
 Horses are a wonderful help to work through fears.
 They make us stronger and more aware in many ways.

 A: It depends.
 Children are small.
 Horses are big.
 The horses can tell that.
 Horses have tiny brains that generally react by running away from things that startle them, or – if they know they can get away with it – doing whatever they’re in the mood to do, which is, with mine, graze.